rbms-bsc/DCRMR/_pages/PPDM/PPDM.md

 >Place of publication : Name of publisher, date of publication

->Place of publication ; place of publication : Name of publisher : Name of publication, date of publication
+>Place of publication ; place of publication : Name of publisher : Name of publisher, date of publication

 <a name="5.01.2.2">5.01.2.2</a> Transcribe a parallel place of publication following the place of publication.
 Transcribe a parallel name of publisher following the name of publisher.